denis-berthier/Sudoku-classif/README.md

 ### 5.1. the Royle-49158-17c folder
 It's about the full [c18] collection of 49,158 minimal puzzles with 17 clues; they are all in T&E(0) or T&E(1).
 This folder contains only the "standard" files.

-### 5.2. the JPF-2000000-18c folder
+### 5.2. the Mat-2000000-18c folder
-It's about a collection [c19] of 200,000 minimal puzzles with 19 clues; they are all in T&E(1) or T&E(2).
-This folder contains only the "standard" files.
+It's about a collection [c18] of 200,000 minimal puzzles with 19 clues; they are almost all all in T&E(0) or T&E(1) (only 4 in T&E(2)).
+In addition to the "standard" files, this folder contains:
+* a "PUZZLES" sub-folder: because the "puzzles.txt" file wolub be too large for GitHub, it is  split into 7 files "puzzles-a.txt" ... "puzzles-g.txt" in this sub-folder; if needed, assemble them in the same way as for the ph2012 case;
+* the "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles;
+* a "highest-SER" sub-folder with the highest SER puzzles among the 2,000,000;
+* a "TE2-780-Blue" sub-folder with 780 18-clue puzzles due to Blue, all in T&E(2), with BxB = 1 or 2.<br>
+The latter two show that, among 18-clue puzzles, even the highest SER ones don't have BxB larger than 2.

 ### 5.3. the dob-2014078-38c folder
 It's about a collection [c38] of 2,014,078 minimal puzzles with 38 clues; they are all in T&E(1) or T&E(2).
-This folder contains only the "standard" files.

 ### 5.4. the dob-2650-39c folder